Visa requirements for Grenadian citizens: Visa exemption in CARICOM States

 Grenadian citizens wishing to live and work in another CARICOM State should obtain a CSME Skills Certificate.
 This must be presented at Immigration in the receiving country along with a valid passport and a police certificate of character.
 Holders of certificates are given a maximum of six (6) months stay in the host country until their status and documents could be verified.
 Additional documents are required if travelling with spouse and/or dependants such as Marriage certificate, Birth Certificate, etc.

 Visa exemption in OECS States

 Grenadian citizens can live and work in Antigua and Barbuda, Dominica, Saint Lucia, Saint Kitts and Nevis and Saint Vincent and the Grenadines as a result of right of freedom of movement granted in Article 12 of the Protocol of the Eastern Caribbean Economic Union of the Revised Treaty of Basseterre.

 Visa exemption and requirements for the United Kingdom

-Grenadian citizens are able to visit the United Kingdom for up to 6 months (or 3 months if they enter from the Republic of Ireland) without the need to apply for a visa as long as they fulfil all of the following criteria:
+Grenadian citizens are able to visit the United Kingdom for up to 6 months (or 3 months if they enter from Ireland) without the need to apply for a visa as long as they fulfil all of the following criteria: